MEZISH/printify-homework/README.md

-# Testing homework for Printify API
+# Testing homework for Printify Public API
 ## Target
 Create a small automation suite:
 * In Java/Kotlin
 * No Gerkin
 * Runs tests in parallel

-# Public API
 ## Prerequisites
 Create printify account:
    Go to Settings > Connections and generate an API token